 A lively meeting point in the heart of the city — the beloved Modiano Arcade — filled with sizzling aromas, flowing wine, laughter mingling with the scent of bukovo (crushed red pepper), and crowds of people.
-This, in short, is the essence of “Bombidia” on Vasileos Irakleiou Street — a place that has now expanded to Kalamaria.
+This, in short, is the essence of “Bombidia” on Vasileos Irakleiou Street.

 From 1982, when the first shop opened downtown, to 2023, when eastern Thessaloniki gained its own “branch,” the story of Bombidia has been deeply written into the city’s culinary and entertainment scene.
 The word “Bombidia” itself has become synonymous with a flavor that’s truly one of a kind.